lapislui/Office_work/README.md

 learning about Basic Linux command
+    'ls'
-    ls - to list all files and folder in directory
+to list all files and folder in directory
     mkdir - to make directory in current working folder
     cp   - to copy file from one location to other
     &nbsp; 'cp file_name location'